 When we provide services, we want to make them easy, useful and reliable.
-Where services are delivered on the web, it sometimes involves placing small amounts of information on your computer, smart phone or tablet.
+Where services are delivered on the web, it sometimes involves placing small amounts of information on your computer, smartphone or tablet.
 These include cookies.
 They can't be used to identify you personally.

-They're used to improve our services for you by:
+They are used to improve our services for you by:

 You can find out more about these small files on the GOV.UK website.

 Cookies are pieces of data created when you visit a site, and contain a unique, anonymous number.
 They are stored in the cookie directory of your hard drive, and don't expire at the end of your session.
 They don't contain any personal information about you and can't be used to identify an individual user.
 If you choose not to accept the cookie, it won't affect your access to the majority of the services available on our website.